$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 | Healthcare AI | ~$10B | 80 |

 The Pearson correlation between total funding and number of open roles is just 0.356.
-In other words, raising more money does not reliably predict more hiring.
+Raising more money does not reliably predict more hiring.

-Even more striking: 85.7% of companies in our dataset have zero open roles at any given point.
-Most AI startups aren't actively hiring most of the time — they hire in bursts, often around funding events.
+And at any given moment, 85.7% of the companies have zero open roles.
+Most AI startups aren't hiring most of the time.
+They hire in bursts, usually right after a raise.

 | Funding Band | Avg.
 Open Roles |